Le Sserafim: 2024: Easy, Coachella and Crazy

 On January 22, 2024, it was confirmed that Le Sserafim would release their third EP, Easy, on February 19.
 It debuted at number 8 on the Billboard 200 simultaneously with Twice's EP With You-th at number 1, which marked the first week where two all-female K-pop acts were featured in the top 10.
 The lead single of the same name debuted at number 99 on the Billboard Hot 100, marking the group's first entry on the list.
-The English versions for the lead single and "Smart" were released on February 23 and March 22, respectively.
+The English versions of the lead single and "Smart" were released on February 23 and March 22, respectively.
 In April 2024, the group performed at Coachella with Nile Rodgers, where they debuted a new song titled "1-800-Hot-N-Fun".
-The group confirmed in late June 2024 that a comeback was scheduled in August 2024.
-On July 10, the music-themed Grammy Museum in Los Angeles, California announced that a special K-pop exhibit will take place in August 2024, displaying the accessories and performance gear worn by artists under Hybe, including Illit, Le Sserafim, Fromis 9, and BTS.
+The group confirmed in late June 2024 that a comeback was scheduled for release in August.
+On July 10, the music-themed Grammy Museum in Los Angeles, California announced that a special K-pop exhibit would take place in August 2024, displaying accessories and performance gear worn by artists under Hybe, including Illit, Le Sserafim, Fromis 9, and BTS.

 On August 5, it was announced that Le Sserafim would be releasing their fourth EP, Crazy, on August 30.
 The English version and various remixes for the lead single of the same name, including a collaboration with American performer Dashaun Wesley, were released on September 2.
 On September 4, a lead single remix featuring English singer PinkPantheress was released, followed by another lead single remix with French producer David Guetta on September 9.
 On September 11, Le Sserafim performed "Crazy" and "1-800-Hot-N-Fun" at their first-ever MTV Video Music Awards and won the PUSH Performance of the Year award for "Easy".

 In October, Le Sserafim announced that their third Japanese single "Crazy" would be released on December 11.
 On November 10, the group made their first appearance at the MTV Europe Music Awards with a performance of "Chasing Lightning" and "Crazy".
 They were also nominated for three awards: Best Push, Best New, and Best K-pop; they won Best Push.
-On November 12, the group released the song "Star Signs" which doubles as a pre-release for the upcoming Japanese single "Crazy" and a campaign song for the Japanese brand, Lumine.
+On November 12, the group released the song "Star Signs", which doubled as a pre-release track for the single and a campaign song for the Japanese brand Lumine.